gavanderhoorn/rtr_moveit/rtr_moveit_tutorial/rtr_moveit_tutorial.rst

   ...

-Create the file ``<your_moveit_setup>/config/rtr_planning_config.yaml`` and configure roadmap and planner parameters.
+Create the file ``<your_moveit_setup>/config/rtr_planning.yaml`` and configure roadmap and planner parameters.
-You can use this_ template and follow the instructions below for adding your own generated roadmaps.
+You can use this rtr_planning.yaml_ template and follow the instructions below for adding your own generated roadmaps.

 Planner Parameters
 ^^^^^^^^^^^^^^^^^^